 To give a proof, we regard a Bayesian Nash equilibrium as a solution of a variational inequality in an infinite-dimensional space (see Stampacchia, 1970; Kinderlehrer and Stampacchia, 1980).
 As shown by Lions and Stampacchia (1967) and Bensoussan (1974), a Nash equilibrium of a complete information game is a solution of a variational inequality in a finite-dimensional space (see Harker and Pang, 1990; Facchinei and Pang, 2003).
-In the following proof, we use the fact that a Bayesian Nash equilibrium is a solution of a variational inequality in a Hilbert space.
+In the following proof, we use the fact that a Bayesian Nash equilibrium is a solution of a variation of a variation.